AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 of the parent type - the body only completes the primitives declared in the spec.

 Primitives declared within a type can only be called via prefix notation.
-When primitives are declared in a scope, there can no longer be primitives declared outside of the scope, such declarations are non-primitives.
+With class types, primitives can only be declared in the scope of the type.
+Subprograms declared outside of the type scope that take an instance of the type as an argument are not primitives, even when declared in the same declarative scope as the type.

 Scoped primitives can be referred to with their fully qualified notation (for example, when using access to subprograms or renamings), for example here as